airbnb/airpal/README.md

 1. Build Airpal

-    We'll be using [Maven](http://maven.apache.org/) to build the back-end Java code, and [browserify](http://browserify.org/) (via [Node.js](http://nodejs.org/)) to build
+    We'll be using [Gradle](https://www.gradle.org/) to build the back-end Java code, and [browserify](http://browserify.org/) (via [Node.js](http://nodejs.org/)) to build
     the front-end Javascript code.

-    Ensure you have `node` and `npm` installed.
-As mentioned above, node `0.10.0` or higher is required.

-    If `node` and `npm` are available in your path you can simply run the following command to build:
+    If you have `node` and `npm` installed locally, and wish to use them, simply run:

     ```
-    mvn clean package
+    ./gradlew clean shadowJar -Dairpal.useLocalNode
     ```

-    Otherwise, you will have to manually specify where these commands live, like so:
+    Otherwise, `node` and `npm` will be automatically downloaded for you by running:

     ```
-    mvn -Dnode=/some/path/to/node -Dnpm=/some/path/to/npm clean package
+    ./gradlew clean shadowJar
     ```

 2. Create a MySQL database for airpal.
 We recommend you call it `airpal` and will assume that for future steps.

 3. Migrate your database